Sleep Apnea (In Progress)

 How I figured out I have sleep apnea

-I was always super tired every morning and about every two weeks I’d have a situation where I’d wake up gasping for air.
-I never really paid attention to it, because I figured that this was pretty normal.
+I was always super tired in the morning and about every two weeks I’d have a situation where I’d wake up gasping for air.
+I never really paid attention to it, because I figured that this was normal.

-Thanks to a random Facebook advertisement, I decided to take the Lofta sleep test, which revealed that I have sleep apnea with an AHI of 18 and RDI of 26.
+Thanks to a Facebook advertisement, I decided to take the Lofta sleep test, which revealed that I have sleep apnea with an AHI (how many times you stop breathing per hour) of 18 and RDI (how many times your breathing is obstructed per hour) of 26.
+This is classified as moderate.

 I figured that while CPAP is a decent solution, it’d be a good idea to test some less annoying ways of fixing my sleep apnea.
 The masks are rizzless, see below

-A quick aside though – CPAP is the gold standard therapy for sleep apnea and if my exploration doesn’t work I’ll very likely begin using one.
-It’s just that my sleep apnea is relatively moderate, I’m young, and I’m highly motivated.
+A quick aside though – CPAP is the gold standard therapy for sleep apnea.
 Don’t use this article as an excuse to not treat your sleep apnea!

 Measurement